 And, while they may not have unveiled them to the public until 2019, the duo had been brewing and ageing their beers since 2016, giving them three years of stock to blend at launch.
 Displaying admirable restraint, they wanted to wait to ensure the beer was ready before blending and bottle conditioning, and this patience is something the pair will wear with pride.
 All bottles show the average age of beer that’s inside to make it clear to consumers that what they have in their hands isn't the result of a quick souring process, but an extended period of ageing.

-The tasting room is not the easiest place to find, tucked into an industrial pocket in Melbourne’s west.
+As for their tasting room, it's not the easiest place to find – tucked into an industrial pocket in Melbourne’s west.
 If you look out from its roller door you'll find the Mobil Altona Refinery looming in the near distance – so near, in fact, the taproom is restricted to only 15 patrons at a time.
 Why?
 To make things easy in case of evacuation, of course.

-Instead of a hinderance, they see that as a positive.
-It’s only open once a month, and both founders can be on hand to pour beer and geek out with those interested.
-Given they’ve been geeking out together about wild and sour beer since 2014, it’s about time they let everyone else join the conversation.
+Instead of a hindrance, they see that as a positive.
+It’s only open once a month, with the owners on hand to pour beer and geek out with those interested.
+Given Black Arts started out with two people geeking out together about wild and sour beer way back in 2014, it’s only fair they let everyone else join the conversation.